 The exact location and range of options in settings will vary depending on the version of iOS being used.
 For example, on iOS 11, options related to badges changed.
 See below the differences from options seen in an earlier version above.

-Notification capability on Android does not currently require a system prompt, which is unusual, compared to push notifications on other systems.
-Consequently, there is no standard approach to push opt-in for Android.
-Some practical approaches are emerging.
-For instance, you can add a custom dialog that informs the users of the notification situation on Android when they first install.
-In the example below users can click OK to close the dialog and accept the default position or Go to Settings to configure notifications in the App's system notification settings.
+Before Android 13, push notifications on Android didn't require a system prompt.
+We advised users to add a custom dialog to inform users of the notification situation on Android when they first install.
+In the example below users could click OK to close the dialog and accept the default position or Go to Settings to configure notifications in the app's system notification settings.

 When you pass on this data to Xtremepush, as described in the Import and create user profiles page, we can only act on the data given.
 For example, if what you are sending tells us that you have permission to send an email to some users, then the platform will rely on this information and will allow for email to be sent to those users.